ChesterHub/Chester-tofu-fe-coding-challenge-main/README.md

 ## Is there anything that you would do to make the user experience of this application better?

 * For User experience, definitely can add some skeleton loaders vs just a spinner.
-* The feature where the components are added on the list in <Settings>, maybe can have a button that will take you to the actual element on the landing page.
+* The feature where the components are added on the list in the Settings Component, maybe can have a button that will take you to the actual element on the landing page.

 ## Do you have any feedback about the API endpoints you were using or suggestions on how these could be better?